truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 You must add both the **ffmpeg** and **smbclient** packages to deploy this app.

 You can use **ocrmypdf** as well if needed, but you must also select the **Tesseract Language Code** to use.
 Options are **chi-sim** for Simplified Chinese or **eng** for English.
 For more information on tesseract languages to install for OCRmypdf, see [here](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html) for a list of language codes.
-Typing a wrong language code blocks the container from starting.
+Typing the wrong language code blocks the container from starting.
 Only takes effect if ocrmypdf is selected.

 Click **Add** to the right of **APT Packages** for each option you want or need to add.
 {{< /expand >}}